mzj37/ai-trip-planner/docs/design-doc.md

 ### Trip Planning - Chat Mode
 - As a user, I want to describe my trip in natural language so that I don't have to fill out forms.
 - As a user, I want to refine the AI's suggestions by chatting so that I get exactly what I want.
+- As a user, I want the AI to remember our conversation so that I can make incremental changes.

 ### Trip Planning - Form Mode
 - As a user, I want to fill out a simple form so that I can quickly generate a structured itinerary.
 - As a user, I want to select multiple travel styles so that my trip matches my interests.
+- As a user, I want to specify my budget so that I get realistic cost estimates.

 ### Trip Planning - Surprise Mode
-- As a user, I want to enter just my budget and get destination suggestions so that I can discover new places.
+- As a user, I want to enter just my budget and desired vibe so that AI can surprise me with a destination.
+- As a user, I want to regenerate a surprise trip so that I can see alternative destination options.

 ### Trip Management
 - As a user, I want to save generated trips so that I can access them later.
 - As a user, I want to view all my saved trips so that I can review my travel plans.
 - As a user, I want to delete trips I no longer need so that my list stays organized.
-- As a user, I want to share my trip via a link so that friends can see my itinerary.
+- As a user, I want to share my trip via a public link so that friends can see my itinerary.

-### AI Interaction
-- As a user, I want the AI to remember our conversation so that I can make incremental changes.
-- As a user, I want to regenerate a trip so that I can see alternative options.
+- As a user, I want to view detailed itineraries with activities, times, and costs so that I can plan my days effectively.

 ---